Skip to Content

 Holding Negligent Property Owners Responsible

 At the Law Offices of Ruben Ortiz, we believe in doing things differently from most law firms.
 Did you know that personal injury law firms may charge between 33 1/3% and 50% of your settlement in contingency fees after your case is won?
-Imagine that you won $100,000 for an injury claim, only to find that you actually only got $67,000 or, worse yet, $50,000.
-Can you still even afford to recover comfortably at that point?
-Maybe not!
+Imagine that you win $100,000 for an injury claim, only to find that you actually receive $67,000, or even $50,000.
+Can you still recover comfortably at that point?
+In many cases, maybe not!

-At the Law Offices of Ruben Ortiz, our personal injury attorney thinks the client who was injured should be the one who benefits the most from a winning claim.
-In order to keep things fair and keep our clients happy, we collect a contingency fee amount of just 25% when a case settles without a lawsuit being filed.
-The same $100,000 win mentioned before would equal a full $75,000 for our client, in other words, when you pay less attorney fees, you get to keep more money in your pocket.
+At the Law Offices of Ruben Ortiz, our personal injury attorney believes the injured client should benefit most from a winning claim.
+To keep things fair and our clients satisfied, we collect a contingency fee of just 25% when a case settles without a lawsuit being filed.
+That same $100,000 win means $75,000 goes to our client—in other words, lower attorney fees mean more money stays in your pocket.
 No Upfront Fees: We Only Get Paid If You Do!

 If you've been injured on someone else's premises due to a property owner or business's failure to maintain safe conditions, you may be entitled to compensation for your injuries.
-At the Law Offices of Ruben Ortiz, our personal injury lawyer is well-versed in Texas premises liability and can help you understand your legal options.
+At the Law Offices of Ruben Ortiz, our personal injury lawyer is well-versed in Texas premises liability law and can help you understand your legal options with clarity and personalized attention.

-Our team can help you navigate the complexities of your claim and seek the justice and compensation you deserve.
+Our team will help you navigate the complexities of your claim and pursue the justice and compensation you deserve.
 Don't hesitate to reach out to us if you've been injured on someone else's property in San Antonio.

 Contact our premises liability lawyer in San Antonio at (915) 308-8850 or reach out to us online to schedule a FREE consultation.